-- Article 58 (1) It is prohibited for a person with parental authority over a minor or the legal guardian of a minor to enter into a labor contract in place of that minor. - (2) A person with parental authority over a minor, the legal guardian of a minor, or the relevant government agency may cancel a labor contract prospectively if they consider it disadvantageous to the minor. - Article 59 A minor may claim their wages for themselves.
-It is prohibited for a person with parental authority over a minor or the legal guardian of a minor to collect the minor's wages in place of the minor.
+- Article 58 (1) It is prohibited for a person with parental authority over a minor or the legal guardian of a minor to enter into a labor contract on behalf of a minor. - (2) A person with parental authority over a minor, the legal guardian of a minor, or the relevant government agency may cancel a labor contract prospectively if they consider it disadvantageous to the minor. - Article 59 A minor may claim their wages by themselves; it is prohibited for a person with parental authority over a minor or the legal guardian of a minor to collect the minor's wages on their behalf.